-- The completion of our merger with GulfTerra and the related transactions on September 30, 2004 (including our purchase of certain midstream assets located in South Texas, effective as of September 1, 2004). - The issuance by our operating partnership of \$2 billion of senior unsecured notes on October 4, 2004, and the application of the net proceeds therefrom to reduce debt amounts outstanding under our 364-day acquisition credit facility that was used to fund a portion of the purchase price at the closing of the GulfTerra merger and related transactions on September 30, 2004. - The completion on October 5, 2004 of our operating partnership's four cash tender offers for \$915 million in principal amount of GulfTerra's senior and senior subordinated notes using \$1.1 billion in cash borrowed under our 364-day acquisition credit facility, which was placed in escrow on September 30, 2004. - Our public offerings of common units in both May 2004 and August 2004, each consisting of 17,250,000 common units, and our issuance of a total of 5,183,591 common units in connection with our distribution reinvestment plan, or DRIP, during the first eleven months of 2004 (2,199,350 common units were issued in connection with the DRIP in November 2004). - The conversion of the remaining outstanding 80 Series F2 convertible units, which were originally issued by GulfTerra, into an aggregate of 1,950,317 of our common units in October and November 2004.
+- The completion of our merger with GulfTerra and the related transactions on September 30, 2004 (including our purchase of certain midstream assets located in South Texas, effective as of September 1, 2004). - The issuance by our operating partnership of \$2 billion of senior unsecured notes on October 4, 2004, and the application of the net proceeds therefrom to reduce debt amounts outstanding under our 364-day acquisition revolving credit facility that was used to fund a portion of the purchase price at the closing of the GulfTerra merger and related transactions on September 30, 2004. - The completion on October 5, 2004 of our operating partnership's four cash tender offers for \$915 million in principal amount of GulfTerra's senior and senior subordinated notes using \$1.1 billion in cash borrowed under our 364-day acquisition revolving credit facility, which was placed in escrow on September 30, 2004. - Our public offerings of common units in both May 2004 and August 2004, each consisting of 17,250,000 common units, and our issuance of a total of 5,183,591 common units in connection with our distribution reinvestment plan, or DRIP, during the first eleven months of 2004 (2,199,350 common units were issued in connection with the DRIP in November 2004). - The conversion of the remaining outstanding 80 Series F2 convertible units, which were originally issued by GulfTerra, into an aggregate of 1,950,317 of our common units in October and November 2004.

-Our summary unaudited pro forma as adjusted financial and operating data also gives effect to the sale of 15,000,000 of our common units to the public in this offering at an offering price of \$27.05 per unit and the application of the net proceeds as described in "Use of Proceeds."
-Net proceeds from this offering, including our general partner's proportionate net capital contribution of \$7.9 million, are \$396.8 million after deducting applicable underwriting discounts, commissions and estimated offering expenses.
+Our summary unaudited pro forma as adjusted financial and operating data also gives effect to the sale of 10,000,000 of our common units to the public in this offering at an assumed offering price of \$27.28 per unit and the application of the net proceeds as described in "Use of Proceeds."
+Estimated net proceeds from this offering, including our general partner's proportionate net capital contribution of \$5.4 million, are \$266.5 million after deducting applicable underwriting discounts, commissions and offering expenses of \$11.9 million.